The Battle of the Somme resulted in the loss of over 500,000 German lives, even with their entrenched position.

 French & British Backstory

-With a 30 kilometer front to start out, even after years of planning many lives were lost and only 12 kilometers gained.
-Casualties for the French and British totaled 620,000, a number that caused many to question whether the strategies used in the battle.
+Casualties for the French and British totaled 620,000, a number that caused many to question the strategies used in the battle.

-The original plan was to attack Somme on August 1st 1916, but the French persuaded British forces to move it up a month earlier to July 1st.
+The original plan was to attack Somme on August 1st, 1916, but the French persuaded British forces to move it up a month earlier than July 1st.
 This would keep the German forces from sending resources to Verdun in its current attack.

 Why Was the Battle of Somme Important?

 The Germans were exhausting a good amount of their forces to overtake Verdun.
 Somme was well-defended but had a lot less manpower and resources as the forces were split in two.

 Somme was also deep into enemy territory and would give the British and French forces a major tactical advantage.

 Britain was affected the most, losing an incredible amount of soldiers on the first day alone.
 When the battle was over, and not won, Britain had lost 420,000 soldiers from Somme alone.